lzw150/ISDIA/README.md

 - ✅ CSV result export
 - ✅ User-friendly GUI or powerful CLI

+## MSConvert parameters (if you need to convert .raw or .wiff to mzML)
+The parameters were: --inten64 --mzML --zlib --filter "peakPicking true [1,2]"

 ## System Requirements

 - **Operating System**: Windows 10/11 or Linux